The Honest Ulsterman

 The Honest Ulsterman is a long-running Northern Ireland literary magazine that was established by James Simmons in 1968.
-It was then edited for twenty years by Frank Ormsby.
+It was edited for twenty years by Frank Ormsby.
+The original printed edition stopped in 2003.
 It has returned as an online publication from 2014 onwards.

+Original Printed Edition

 The magazine was published, with decreasing frequency, from May 1968 until Summer 2003 and so was one of the longest-lived and most widely read little magazines of its type in Ireland, and probably in the English-speaking world.

-Contents

 From the start it presented Northern Irish writers alongside poets, prose-writers and critics from around the world.
 Early issues included work by Stevie Smith and Tony Harrison, as well as by Gavin Ewart, who continued to contribute until his death.
 It went on to include work from all parts of Ireland and Britain, the USA and Canada, Australia and many other places.
 Its beginning coincided with the emergence of a remarkable generation of poets, including Seamus Heaney, Michael Longley and Derek Mahon, but it also provided an early, often the first, platform for subsequent waves of writers such as Paul Muldoon, Ciaran Carson, Medbh McGuckian, and numerous others.

 A distinctive part of every issue from number 29 (July/August 1971) until the end was the "Business Section" by "Jude the Obscure" (Gerrard Keenan, previously a contributor to Patrick Kavanagh's Kavanagh's Weekly), a free-ranging look at culture high and low, Irish, French and American.
 The "Business Section" was also used to serialise Jude the Obscure's novella "Farset and Gomorrah" and other prose pieces.
 Another notable contributor was John Morrow, whose comic prose pieces developed into satirical novels and short-story collections.
 Another aspect was literature in translation, particularly from Russian, Spanish, French and Chinese.
 Issues 82-86 included a section edited by John Wilson Foster, "Critical Forum".
 Frankie Sewell (associate editor, issues 99-110) oversaw a section in the Irish language.